 Debt relief scams aren’t always easy to spot.
 However, they have several traits that usually indicate they’re a scam: - The scammer contacts you first. - They charge an upfront fee. - They won’t provide a written contract. - They ask you to stop communicating with your creditors. - They make exaggerated promises, such as instant student loan forgiveness or overnight credit repair.
 To avoid falling for a scam, research potential debt relief companies online or skip the research and work with an accredited nonprofit credit counseling agency.

-Debt Relief Scams: Warning Signs To Detect Scammers
+Debt Relief & Credit Repair Scams: Warning Signs To Detect Scammers

-When it comes to debt relief, there are two ways you can get scammed or ripped off.
-First, the scammer will promise to help you with your debt for a significant fee.
-Then, after you pay the high fees, they run off with your money.
+The scammer promises to help you with your debt for a significant upfront fee.
+Then, after you pay, they run off with your money.

-Scammers will often make first contact with their victims through robocalls using pre-recorded messages.
-If someone reaches out to you out of the blue, saying they can help you with your debt, ignore them.
+Many scammers reach thousands of people at a time through robocalls using pre-recorded messages.
+If someone contacts you out of the blue, saying they can help you with your debt, ignore them.